yotharit/hello_app/README.md

 ## "hello, world!"
 This is the first application for the
-[*Ruby on Rails Tutorial*](http://www.railstutorial.org/) by [Insert your name here].
+[*Ruby on Rails Tutorial*](http://www.railstutorial.org/) by Tharit Pongsaneh.
 Hello, world!